wp-plugins/wp-social-bookmarking-light/readme.txt

 == Changelog ==

+= 1.2.0 =

+* Added "Is Page" option.
+* The name of the option was changed from "Single Page" to "Is Singular".

 = 1.1.0 =

-* Fix for li style.
+* Bug fix: li style.
-* Add wp_social_bookmarking_light_output_e function.
+* Added wp_social_bookmarking_light_output_e function.
 It can position the social-links manually inside your template.

 = 1.0.1 =

-* Fix for img style.
+* Bug fix: img style.

 = 1.0.0 =